Huey Long

-After a failed 1924 campaign, Long used the sharp economic and class divisions in Louisiana to win the 1928 gubernatorial election.
+After a failed 1924 campaign, Long appealed to the sharp economic and class divisions in Louisiana to win the 1928 gubernatorial election.
 Once in office, he expanded social programs, organized massive public works projects, such as a modern highway system and the tallest capitol building in the nation, and proposed a cotton holiday.
 Through political maneuvering, Long became the political boss of Louisiana.
 He was impeached in 1929 for abuses of power, but the proceedings collapsed in the State Senate.
-His opponents argued his policies and methods were unconstitutional and dictatorial.
-At its climax, political opposition organized a minor insurrection.
+His opponents argued his policies and methods were unconstitutional and authoritarian.
+At its climax, Long's political opposition organized a minor insurrection in 1935.

 Long was elected to the U.S. Senate in 1930 but did not assume his seat until 1932.
 He established himself as an isolationist, arguing that Standard Oil and Wall Street orchestrated American foreign policy.
-He was instrumental in securing Roosevelt's 1932 nomination but split with him in 1933, becoming a prominent critic of his New Deal.
-As an alternative, he proposed the Share Our Wealth program in 1934.
+He was instrumental in securing Franklin Roosevelt's 1932 presidential nomination, but split with him in 1933, becoming a prominent critic of his New Deal.
+As an alternative, he proposed the Share Our Wealth plan in 1934.
 To stimulate the economy, he advocated massive federal spending, a wealth tax, and wealth redistribution.
-These proposals drew wide support with millions joining local Share Our Wealth clubs.
-Poised for a 1936 presidential bid, Long was mortally wounded by a lone assassin in 1935.
-Although Long's movement faded, Roosevelt adopted many of his proposals in the Second New Deal, and Louisiana elections would be organized along anti- or pro-Long factions until the 1960s.
-He left behind a political dynasty that included his wife, Senator Rose McConnell Long; his son Senator Russell B. Long; and his brother, Governor Earl Long, among others.
+These proposals drew widespread support, with millions joining local Share Our Wealth clubs.
+Poised for a 1936 presidential bid, Long was assassinated by Carl Weiss inside the Louisiana State Capitol in 1935.
+His assassin was immediately shot and killed by Long's bodyguards.
+Although Long's movement faded, Roosevelt adopted many of his proposals in the Second New Deal, and Louisiana politics would be organized along anti- or pro-Long factions until the 1960s.
+He left behind a political dynasty that included his wife, Senator Rose McConnell Long; his son, Senator Russell B. Long; and his brother, Governor Earl Long, among others.